Join our Board of Directors

 Richard Shantz is retired, having worked in the investment industry for 48 years as a Vice President and Director, working in senior management positions and as an Investment Advisor.
 He has been active in the communities he has lived in and has been recognized for his volunteer efforts by the Governor General of Canada. who awarded him the Sovereign Medal for Volunteers.
 Richard has been honoured by Rotary with a Paul Harris Fellowship and is currently a member of the Rotary Club of Ladner.

-Val is a new resident to Ladner and enthusiastic about local causes.
-She is a professional fundraiser at UBC’s Faculty of Science with experience raising funds for endowments, student awards and scientific research and was part of the university’s $1.5-billion Start an Evolution campaign.
+Val is a resident of Ladner and is enthusiastic about local causes.
+She has 15+ years of fund development experience at UBC, raising funds for endowments, student awards and research.
 Val believes philanthropic support can empower individuals and create engaged communities.
-She currently serves on the Board of the Ladner Community Garden.
-Her interests include travel, hiking, pottery and increasingly the idea of food security.
-She is cultivating a sustainable food garden.
+She current serves as a director for the Ladner Community Garden Society.
+Her interests include combining local/international travel with long distance walking and sustainable gardening.

 Dalyce Wickett joined the Delta Community Foundation in 2021 in the part time role of Administrator.
 Until this time, the Foundation had been managed by an operations board of directors.
 Dalyce feels very fortunate to live and work in the community she calls home, to benefit ‘the charity for all charities’.
 She brings with her over 13 years of non profit experience in a variety of Communications roles, many years in Education and Technology in the private sector, and is excited to join the Delta Community Foundation as it grows to meet the needs of even more individuals and charities in Delta.